DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-02-16-designcompetition1.md

 * A one-sentence pitch of your product.

 ## Problem Statement 2
-In US, one out of seven people is hungry, while we as a society waste approximately one thirds of all the food.
+In US, one out of every six people lives in a food-insecure household, while we as a society waste approximately one third of all food.
 See [this video][3] for example.
-Food wasting happens both before and after they reach consumers, due to various reasons including appearance concerns (consumable but less appealing foods are discarded by farmers and grocery stores) and our business life style or lack of social awareness.
+Food wasting happens both before and after they reach consumers, due to various reasons including appearance concerns (consumable but less appealing food are discarded by farmers and grocery stores) and our busy life style or lack of social awareness.

 As a design team, please draft a proposal for a product or service that could help to reduce food wasting, reuse wasted food, or improve the distribution of food.